Updated October 2025.

 Online

-Certifications that are completed purely online are accepted by the Korean government and EPIK and GEPIK programs.
-The courses must be of 100-hours or more.
-A physical certificate after completion of the course is required.
+Certifications that are completed purely online are accepted by EPIK and hagwons.
+The courses must be 100 hours or more.
+The digital TEFL certificate you receive must have your first and last names, the number of hours the course was, and the TEFL institution’s information.

 Offline (In-class)

-Certifications that are completed offline at an accredited institute are accepted by the Korean government and EPIK and GEPIK programs.
+Certifications that are completed offline at an accredited institute are accepted by EPIK and hagwons.
+If the course was done entirely or the majority offline/in-person, EPIK might ask for an “in-class hour confirmation letter.”

 Hybrid Online/Offline

-Certification courses that are comprised of both online and offline class components are accepted by the Korean government and EPIK and GEPIK programs.
-MOEs and POEs prefer applicants with at least a 20-hour in-class component.
-The Busan MOE requires that its applicants have at least a 50-hour in-class component.
+Certification courses that are comprised of both online and offline class components are accepted by EPIK and hagwons.

 Korvia Recommended TEFL Course

-For those that would like to take an accredited online 120-hour course to meet all the public school program requirements for programs such as EPIK, GEPIK, and SMOE, Korvia has partnered with the London College of Teachers to give applicants the chance to take a course that is both affordable as well as flexible for those with limited time schedules.
-For more information please visit www.korvia.com/tefl.
+Korvia also has a partnership with the London College of Teachers to give applicants the chance to take a course that is both affordable and flexible for those with limited time schedules.
+For more information, please visit www.korvia.com/tefl.

 Just so you know most so called 100, 120, or 150 hour online courses aren’t accurate.
 Most of these courses can be completed in 20 hours or less.
 Think about it.
 How can you measure these hours online?
 They are not in a classroom and these are not online courses with set “class times”.